The Best 8 Small Business Startup Loans & How To Get A Startup Loan Explained

 Table of Contents

 The best types of business loans for startups include microloans, personal loans, equipment loans, and SBA loans.
-Though not technically loans, startups can also use business credit cards, invoice financing, and crowdfunding to finance their startup.
+Though not technically loans, startups can also use business credit cards, invoice financing, and crowdfunding.
 You might also consider borrowing from friends and family to kickstart your startup business.

 Loan Type | What It Is |